-(Reworded Policy D-1.3 & D-2.3 Carried Forward)
+(Reworded Policy A-5.1, D-1.3 & D-2.3 Carried Forward)

-Support traffic calming based upon the adopted city policy, in residential neighborhoods to reduce incidences of high-speed crashes and to promote bicycle and pedestrian activity.
+Support traffic calming based upon the adopted city policy, in residential neighborhoods to reduce incidences of crashes and to promote bicycle and pedestrian activity.

-(Policy C-1.1 Carried Forward)
+(Policy C-1.1 Carried Forward) Policy HCE 1.9.5

 Maintain a network of alleys in the downtown area to provide access for deliveries and sanitation providers, to provide locations for utilities, to minimize commercial deliveries from occurring in the primary street network, and to reinforce pedestrian scale along commercial street fronts.
 Maintain a network of alleys in residential districts for pedestrian usage.

-Policy NDC 2.2.1 & 2.2.2
+Policy NDC 2.2.1, 2.2.2